 The risk exposure is mitigated by diversification of its portfolio of insurance contracts over geographical areas across Europe.
-Beginning in 2019, USAA Limited started to write only UK business.
-As a result, this geographical diversification will reduce over time as the non-UK insurance reserves run-off.
 The variability of risks is also improved by careful selection and implementation of underwriting strategy guidelines, as well as the use of reinsurance arrangements.